mk12/web-math-demo/README.md

 Web Math Demo is a web app that compares ways of rendering math notation.
 This is useful if you're trying to choose a strategy for your blog or website.

 It supports [AsciiMath], [TeX], and [MathML] input, and renders to [MathJax] HTML+CSS, [KaTeX] HTML+CSS, and using the browser's native [MathML] rendering.
-As of 2022, Firefox has the best MathML support, Safari has lower quality support, and Chrome has none at all.
+You can also select MathML webfonts loaded from [fred-wang/MathFonts](https://github.com/fred-wang/MathFonts).
+As of 2025, all major browsers support MathML.

+See also Frédéric Wang's [Mozilla MathML Test](https://fred-wang.github.io/MathFonts/mozilla_mathml_test/) for more MathML demos.

 ## Usage